almereyda/awesome-starred/README.md

 - [public-accountability/littlesis-rails](https://github.com/public-accountability/littlesis-rails) - LittleSis is a free database of who-knows-who at the heights of business and government
 - [forem/forem](https://github.com/forem/forem) - For empowering community 🌱
 - [liquidm/baremetal-cloud](https://github.com/liquidm/baremetal-cloud) - Manage your bare metals as if virtual
-- [fernandors87/equity_flow](https://github.com/fernandors87/equity_flow) - A personal asset management software
-- [jakubgarfield/invoicing](https://github.com/jakubgarfield/invoicing) - 🧾💰App for issuing invoices, track expenses and managing clients for all the sole traders of New Zealand.
-That are registered for GST.
-And can host a Rails app.
-And are able to configure Google OAuth.
 - [discourse-pro/df-paid-membership](https://github.com/discourse-pro/df-paid-membership) - The «Paid Membership» plugin for Discourse
 - [edgi-govdata-archiving/web-monitoring-db](https://github.com/edgi-govdata-archiving/web-monitoring-db) - An HTTP API for tracking and annotating changes to a set of web pages.
 - [decidim/decidim](https://github.com/decidim/decidim) - The participatory democracy framework.
 A generator and multiple gems made with Ruby on Rails